-Sometimes this means a one-time sign-up, but ongoing grab bags of goodies also exist, letting you browse whenever you have a minute.
+Sometimes this means a one-time sign-up, but ongoing sources of goodies also exist, letting you browse whenever you have a minute.
 You might not even have to do the browsing, because reputable freebie bloggers will do the filtering for you.

-Depending on where you live The Freecycle Network can mean a constant stream of fabulous freebie opps or a sluggish trickle of “meh”-ness.
-After all, people in affluent areas have more to give than folks in less affluent communities.
+Depending on where you live, The Freecycle Network can mean a constant stream of fabulous freebie opportunities or a sluggish trickle of “meh”-ness.
+After all, people in wealthy areas have more to give than folks in less affluent communities.
 Another variable: Freecycle groups are not always very well-organized.

-There’s also the fear factor, i.e., you’re going to the home of a total stranger/inviting a total stranger into yours.
-He or she might be sizing up the joint for future burglaries or, maybe, intending to do you some sort of harm on the spot.
+And another word of caution: If you’re going to the home of a total stranger or inviting a total stranger into yours, he or she might be sizing up your home for future burglary or intending to do you some sort of harm.
 Think about meeting in a public place (for smaller items) or bringing the couch or bookcase outdoors when the trader shows up.

 You can also go the social media route.
 Companies anxious to promote products, encourage brand loyalty and woo additional customers have turned social media into a nonstop giveaway.
 A super-simple method is to follow “freebie tweeters,” such as @freestuffrocks and @heyitsfree.
 Or follow your favorite brands on Twitter, or click “like” on their Facebook pages.

-Social media contests abound, too, some of them as easy as hitting “like” or re-tweeting an offer.
+Social media contests abound, too, and some of them are as easy as clicking “like” or retweeting an offer.
 Then again, you might actually have to do a little work: write something, post a photograph or even make a video.
-However, the prizes can be primo, e.g., trips, jewelry, high-value gift cards and electronics.
+However, the prizes can be primo, such as trips, jewelry, high-value gift cards and electronics.

 A few best practices for social media freebie-finding:

 - Focus on local businesses.
-The contestant pool is generally smaller (unless you live in a huge city).
+The contestant pool is generally smaller.

 - Watch local franchisees.
 Your local Chick-fil-A may give out freebies independent of the national office.

 - Start a separate email account.
-Use it for all giveaways/freebies/contests, not just the ones on social media.
+Use it for all giveaways/freebies/contests, not just those on social media.

 If you’re willing to put some time into this, check out “tweet chats” and “Twitter parties.”
-The former is a chance to talk about a specific topic (personal finance, parenting, education) and the latter is an online promo party that includes the sharing of ideas.
-Prizes are awarded randomly to participants; one that I attend regularly has been offering several high-value Amazon gift cards each week.
+The former is a chance to talk about a specific topic (personal finance, parenting, education), and the latter is an online promo party that includes the sharing of ideas.
+Prizes are awarded randomly to participants.

 If you have opinions to share, you might get paid for them by joining Amazon Vine.
-Writing helpful reviews on Amazon can lead to an invitation to try out new and early-release products.
-Yay, free stuff!
+Writing helpful reviews on Amazon can lead to an invitation to try out new and early release products.

 Want to make your next big trip a lot more affordable?
-Get your lodgings for free through organizations like:
+Get your lodgings for free through organizations such as:

-- Couchsurfing International Inc. Just what it sounds like: You sleep on someone’s couch (or maybe in a spare room) for free.
+- Couchsurfing International.
+Just what it sounds like: You sleep on someone’s couch (or maybe in a spare room) for free.

 - Tripping.
 While this site seems to have a vacation-rental focus, its “Tripping Community” is a network of folks who offer free home stays all over the world.

-To stay in touch while you’re traveling – or while you’re driving to work – check out the option of free cellphone service, through companies like FreedomPop and Scratch Wireless.
+To stay in touch while you’re traveling, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
 You need to have a specific type of phone, but how are you gonna argue with free?
 For details, see “How to Get Free Cellphone Service.”

 - Send away for rebates .
 But only if you’re organized enough to do the paperwork/online form immediately after getting the product.
-Plenty of rebates just never get filled out.
-I’m pretty diligent because I like those free-after-rebate items, whether they be toiletries or office supplies.
+Plenty of rebates never get filled out.

 - Use rewards credit cards .
 If you’re going to charge something, why not get a little payback?
 Points from several cards paid for almost all of my holiday gifting this year.
 For the best rewards, use our credit card search.

 - Be a loyal customer .
-Retailers and restaurants let you rack up points to trade in for free food or store credit (hi there, all you CVS ExtraCare fans!).
+Retailers and restaurants let you rack up points to trade in for free food or store credit.
 Sign up for any rewards programs offered.
 Tip: If you’re making a coffee or lunch run to any rewards retailer, ask if any co-workers want to put in an order.
-They’ll pay for their drinks or Danish but you get to keep the points.
+They’ll pay for their drinks or doughnut, but you get to keep the points.

 - Stop buying books .
-Millions of public domain classics are available for free at sites like ManyBooks.net, Open Library, Google Play (formerly Google Books) and Project Gutenberg.
+Millions of public domain classics are available for free at such sites as ManyBooks.net, Open Library, Google Play (formerly Google Books) and Project Gutenberg.
 Check a site called Gizmo’s Freeware for a list of 913 sites for free e-books and 224 for free audio books.
-Or go to the Kindle or Barnes & Noble bookstores and type “0.00” in the search bar; that day’s list of free books will pop up.
+Or go to the Kindle or Barnes & Noble bookstores websites and type “0.00” in the search bar — that day’s list of free books will pop up.

 - Write a letter.
-Drop an email to your favorite company and you may get a free product, or at least some high-value coupons.
-Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, e.g., “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
-If what you get in return is a “Thanks — we love hearing from our customers,” well, all it cost you was a few minutes to compose the email.
-Nothing ventured, nothing gained.
+Drop an email to your favorite company, and you may get a free product, or at least some high-value coupons.
+Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, such as “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
+Sometimes all you get is a “Thanks — we love hearing from our customers.”
+But nothing ventured, nothing gained.

 - Put it out in the universe .
 Another blogger I know is crazy about coin collecting.
-When I found an old buffalo head nickel whose date had been worn clean off, I figured it wasn’t worth more than 5 cents to me.
-So I mailed it to the blogger, who was delighted with the coin (and a few extra karma points won’t hurt me a bit).
+When I found an old Buffalo Head nickel whose date had been worn clean off, I figured it wasn’t worth more than 5 cents to me.
+So I mailed it to the blogger, who was delighted with the coin (and I racked up a bit of karma).
 If there’s something you want, let it be known.